 5. Await decision and collect your visa

-- Processing timeline: Processing times can vary by consulate, but applicants should generally anticipate a decision within 60–90 days.
+- Processing timeline: The approval process for the D8 visa application typically takes 60 to 90 days.
 However, delays are possible during peak application periods or if additional documents are requested.

 Check out how the D8 Compares to other Portugal Visa Types: